digitalinteraction/feedfinder-content/about.md

-# About Page
+# About

-This data dashboard and mobile application, FeedFinder are part of an ongoing Digital Civics research project at Newcastle University.
+This data dashboard is part of an ongoing Digital Civics research project funded by EPSRC at Newcastle University.

-FeedFinder is a free mobile app used by over 12000 women world-wide to find, rate and review places based on how breastfeeding friendly they are.

-Over the last three years researchers have been working in collaboration with local breastfeeding mothers, public health improvement practitioners and infant feeding coordinators in the North East of England to improve breastfeeding support in our local communities.

-You can explore the breastfeeding and public health profile of your local area using the data provided from FeedFinder and Public Health.
+We’ve co-designed and built FeedFinder and this data dashboard as part of a collaborate research project with breastfeeding mothers, public health practitioners, infant feeding co-ordinators and local public facing organisations in Newcastle.

+This resource may be of interest to parents, policy officials and other stakeholders to make local and national comparisons and to develop targeted breastfeeding support services.
+In time, the resource will enable the monitoring of quality and effectiveness of services.

+If you have any questions about the research project then please contact:
+Emma Simpson at emma.simpson@newcastle.ac.uk